 As Jeremy Clarkson would say, more power = more fun.

 Brushless motors feel like they have a lot more juice, making outdoor tracks and freestyle exploring a lot of fun.
 This can however make it slightly more tricky flying precisely indoors, but for flying in open space and it’s a no-brainer.

 Because of the extra juice from the brushless motors, it can make flying indoors slightly more intimidating as it takes a bit of practice to keep the whoop from bouncing off the walls and ceilings.
 Brushed whoops have a smoother throttle curve, making it easier for beginners to fly in a calmer manner in their house.

 This is why many choose to limit throttle on brushless whoops especially when flying indoor, so that’s an easy work around :)

 A combination of a higher top speed, and a slightly heavier whoop overall (in comparison to brushed whoops), means that brushless whoops hit the ground (or whatever your target is) a lot harder.
 This means you have to be more vigilant when flying a public spot as you don’t want to hit anyone with one at full tilt.

-Any questions, feel free to join our forum: IntoFPV.com
+Any questions, feel free to ask in our forum: IntoFPV.com